dexdx/DL_Projects/README.md

 ## Project 1
 Find the best architecture for comparing two handwritten digits (MNIST), i.e. given an input tensor of dimension 2x14x14 (two gray scale images of 14x14), predict whether the first digit is less or equal than the second one.
 We found that `weight-sharing` and `auxilary losses` are instrumental at achieving state-of-the-art performance in this task.

+## Project 2
+Create a "mini" deep learning Python framework using only the library `math`.
+The library must be able to:
+- build networks combining fully connected (linar) layers with Tanh and ReLU (non-linear) activations.
+- run the forward and backward pass (backpropagation).
+- optimize parameters with Stochastic Gradient Descent for Mean Square Error.

+In addition to that, our framework supports Sigmoid activation and can incorporate Drop-Out as well as Batch-Normalization layers.

 ## Summary of the course
 The objective of this course is to provide a complete introduction to deep machine learning.
 How to design a neural network, how to train it, and what are the modern techniques that specifically handle very large networks.